iamdempa/OAuth-SSD-Assignment-2/README.md

 > a.
 This will run the application in your localhost environment with port `5000`

 > b.
 Head over to your favourite browser and hit `localhost:5000`

+### 4. Troubleshoot

+In case you get an error, this is mostly because the token is expired.
+Delete the `token.json` and hit the `localhost:5000` again to genereate a new token.